 Enter your booking name

 Input the surname of the lead passenger exactly as it appears in your confirmation email.
 If you have any trouble, go to the SNCF ticket desk and present your collection reference (PNR).

 Your booking reference may contain several journeys.
 Make your selection and press “Print tickets for this journey.”

 Receive your tickets

-Your tickets will now print and dispense from a slot beneath the screen.
+Your tickets will now print from a slot beneath the screen.
 Each ticket and its print status will be displayed on screen.
 Make sure that all of the tickets have printed before leaving the machine.